healthpotatoes/healthpotatoes/CONTRIBUTING.md

 - Limit the first line to 72 characters or less
 - Reference issues and pull requests liberally after the first line
 - When only changing documentation, include `[ci skip]` in the commit title
-- Consider starting the commit message with an applicable emoji:
+- Consider starting the commit message with an applicable emoji, such as:
   - :art: `:art:` when improving the format/structure of the code
-  - :racehorse: `:racehorse:` when improving performance
+  - :speedboat: `:speedboat:` when improving performance
-  - :non-potable_water: `:non-potable_water:` when plugging memory leaks
+  - :umbrella: `:umbrella:` when fixing memory leaks
   - :memo: `:memo:` when writing docs
   - :bug: `:bug:` when fixing a bug
-  - :fire: `:fire:` when removing code or files
+  - :boom: `:boom:` when removing code or files
   - :green_heart: `:green_heart:` when fixing the CI build
-  - :white_check_mark: `:white_check_mark:` when adding tests
+  - :microscope: `:microscope:` when adding tests
   - :lock: `:lock:` when dealing with security
   - :arrow_up: `:arrow_up:` when upgrading dependencies
   - :arrow_down: `:arrow_down:` when downgrading dependencies